[Pic: Peter Humphries]

 It was therefore as a newly fledged Pilot Officer that Alan Gillespie met his end.
 Flying in the nose of the Lancaster at treetop level, he may have seen the pylon they hit near Haldern a split second before impact.

 Alan Gillespie and his comrades were buried first in Dusseldorf, but after the war they were reinterred in Reichswald Forest War Cemetery.
 The DFM he had won a few weeks before was presented to his family posthumously.
+The official notice appeared in the same July 1945 issue of the London Gazette as the one for Charlie Williams.

 Rank and decorations as of 16 May 1943.